Zezombye/blog/articles/relationships.md

    Just like, if you hire a worker to do tasks A, B and C, you give them all 3 tasks as soon as possible.
 Else, maybe they will work on task A for a year, then you find that they fail at B and C, and you wasted a year trying to find a good worker.
 2. In business, weekly one-on-one meetings are held between a manager and the workers.
 This makes it so all grievances are taken care of as soon as possible.
 You NEED to implement this in your relationship.
 Every week, meet together and discuss if everything is going well.
 This prevents resentment from building up, which is what truly destroys relationships.
 3. Just like you sign a contract for your job, you need a “contract” for your relationship.
 No need for anything formal; you just need to make sure there are no hidden expectations from either party.
 How much time do you expect to talk together every day?
 How often do you have sex?
-Can we hang out with our friends?
+When can we hang out with our friends?
 For each question like that, you need to find a compromise which works for both of you.

 The Hormozis’ relationship is a model for me.
 A couple of entrepreneurs who manage to have such a strong relationship that they can pilot a $100 million company.